The Deed in Lieu of Foreclosure Process: How Credit Counseling Saved Us

 A deed in lieu of foreclosure is much like when you go back to the store after the holidays and return those oversized clothes your grandma sent you.

 Banks don’t offer this to just anybody.
-You need to demonstrate that you’re going through hardship and are not able to pay the mortgage.
+You need to demonstrate that you’re going through hardship and can’t pay the mortgage.

-Without help, you will go into foreclosure — something that banks and homeowners alike try to avoid.
+Without help, you’ll go into foreclosure — something that banks and homeowners alike try to avoid.

 The Deed in Lieu of Foreclosure Process